lummoxx/crusty/README.md

 ```
 - Choose a unique IP address in the same subnet as your computer and update net_config.address in crusty.rs
 - Choose a unique gateway in the same subnet as your computer and update net_config.gateway in crusty.rs

+(if your computer's IP is 10.5.185 with subnet mask 255.255.255.0 you can use something like this)
 ```
     let net_config = embassy_net::Config::ipv4_static(embassy_net::StaticConfigV4 {
         address: Ipv4Cidr::new(Ipv4Address::new(10, 5, 1, 8), 24),